mihir787/case_study_two/CaseStudy2.md

 ```
 ![](case_study_two_files/case_study_two_23_1.png)

+There seems to be a significant higher average YearSinceLastPromotion for people with roles that are Managerial or Executive.

 ```pyearssincelastpromvrolewattrition
 sns.barplot(x="YearsSinceLastPromotion", y="JobRole",hue= "Attrition", data=unchanged_attrition_df)
 ```
 ![](case_study_two_files/case_study_two_24_1.png)
+Research directors who have left their positions have an average of nearly 14 YearsSinceLastPromotion which is significantly greater than directors who are still in their position.
+Directorship positions often tend to be condsidered as very high position which may not result in promotions as often, it is important to consider high position roles for promotions on regular interval to more effectively maintain Research Directors.

 ```pyearsincurrentrole
 sns.barplot(x="YearsInCurrentRole", y="JobRole", data=unchanged_attrition_df)
 ```
 ![](case_study_two_files/case_study_two_25_1.png)
+Higher level positions tend to have greater YearsInCurrentRoles as opposed to more junior to mid-level positions.

 ```pyearsincurrentrolewattrition
 sns.barplot(x="YearsInCurrentRole", y="JobRole", hue= "Attrition", data=unchanged_attrition_df)
 ```
 ![](case_study_two_files/case_study_two_26_1.png)
+This relationship is similar to YearsSinceLastPromotion except that Managers are also considered as higher risk to leave when staying in the same role.

 #### DistanceFromHome